Creating a group of your own is an inexpensive and effective way to reach your target market.

 Melyssa also does a lot of that by sharing some of her personal stories about entrepreneurship without selling anything.

-These videos are simply to engage with her very loyal audience and inspire them.
+These videos are simply a way to engage with her very loyal audience and inspire them.

 Video goes a long way toward establishing trust.
 When your audience can see you, especially live, they are much more inclined to connect with you and see you as a credible and trustworthy person.